mhdawson/AlexaMqttBridge/README.md

   and message field are javascript templates that will be evaluated in a context where the variable 'slots' can be used within the template.
 The slots variable will have a field for each of the slots configured for the itntent.
+  In addition to the topic and message field there can be an optional field called responseTopic.
+If this field exists then the bridge will wait on that topic for the resonse for Alexa to say in response to the command.
+If there is a responseTopic, you can also optionally include the responseTimeout field to change the timeout in milliseconds after which the bridge will stop waiting for a response (the default is 5000ms).

 The folowing is an example matching the skill configuration shown above: